If you cannot find the answer below, please use the contact form or send us an email to info@haca.org

 For immediate temporary housing, please contact United Way’s 2-1-1.
 In most areas of the U.S., you can dial 211 to connect with local social services and get referrals for emergency housing .

-Looking to know if you are on HACA’s waiting list?
-Contact the Resident Selection Team: Caroline Logan at (828) 239-3532 or email clogan@haca.org.
-You can visit the Admissions Office newly relocated to 165.
-South French Broad Ave., Aston Park Towers entrance first floor during regular business hours, Monday – Wednesday 9:00 AM – 4:00PM, Thursdays by appointment only.
+Want to check your status on HACA’s waiting list?
+Contact the Resident Selection Team by reaching out to Caroline Logan at (828) 239-3532 or clogan@haca.org.
+You can also visit the Admissions Office at 165 S. French Broad Ave.
+(Aston Park Towers, first floor) during regular business hours, Monday through Wednesday from 9am to 4pm.
+Thursday visits are available by appointment only.

 Where can I find an affordable housing list for this area?